Cartheur-Research/ArduinoSketchAuto/README.md

 # ArduinoUploader.NET

-This repository is a .NET6.0 upgraded version of the original work done by Christophe Diericx At this point there are no functional changes.
+This repository is a .NET7.0 upgraded version of the original work done by Christophe Diericx Added support for upload with both filePath and fileContent.

 This repository contains a .NET library and a corresponding Windows command line utility that can be used to upload a compiled sketch (.HEX) directly to an Arduino board over USB.
 It talks to the boards bootloader over the serial (USB) connection, much like *avrdude* does (when invoked from the Arduino IDE, or from the command line).